 It is not free, never has been, and likely will never be.

-So What is a Pilgrim?
+So, What is a Pilgrimage?

-I have really rambled a bit here usually I find it quite easy to write – but answering this question is perhaps fairly simple and that would have meant for a very short post.
+I have really rambled a bit here.
+Usually, I find it quite easy to write – but answering this question is perhaps fairly simple, and that would have meant for a very short post.

 I believe if someone says they are on a pilgrimage – then they are.